-Ionathan Galeano: Very possible.
+Jonathan Galeano: Very possible.

 Jonathan Calmus: And it’s a very typical thing.
 So being a kind of hybrid, Latin, Israeli Western, and you have all of this mix.
 What are your observations?
 You’ve seen the entire world of Micro Mobility so far.
 What are your observations on the industry?
 Which countries and cities are doing it right?
 Where do you think has space for improvement?

-Ionathan Galeano: So I think that for any guy involved in the industry 2019 was kind of like a very, very, very shaky and unexpected and kind of very fast paced year.
+Jonathan Galeano: So I think that for any guy involved in the industry 2019 was kind of like a very, very, very shaky and unexpected and kind of very fast paced year.

 Jonathan Calmus: Yeah.

-Ionathan Galeano: Let’s say that I can share kind of my knowledge of what’s happening in Latin America, just not those who are to expand into other regions.
+Jonathan Galeano: Let’s say that I can share kind of my knowledge of what’s happening in Latin America, just not those who are to expand into other regions.
 But I mean so far we’ve seen.
 Lime announced over a month ago that they are ceasing operations.
 Today we woke up and we saw that, you know, Rappis’ Grin Button is no longer there.
 And there’s a lot of rumours, nothing that I can confirm because I have no— any inside information.
 But I’ve heard from the industry, you know, that Grin is struggling with their operations.
 When a year ago was just freshly Lime put full force into Latin America, Grin raised a heck load of money through not to expand in Latin America, the merge of Grin and Yellow and creation of Grow.

 And now we see back what we probably saw when we met, which is the local players, which have, despite any predictions manage to find niche markets.